 - Curl and separate.
 A few key pumps of the eyelash curler will do wonders for lashes, with or without mascara.
 After crimping, comb through eyelashes to separate and fan out your fringe.

 7. Glowing Flushed Cheeks Makeup Look

 Whether you choose to put on eye makeup or not, flushed cheeks will almost instantly give you the most natural-looking glow.
 One amazing technique to achieve it is by mixing your cream blush with your cream highlighter!

 - Use sunscreen as your base makeup.
 Apply with a clean sponge in a pounding motion for better absorption.

-- Use a cream blush or any blush that looks a bit transparent and apply on the cheeks for that flushed cheeks look.
+- Use a cream blush or any blush that looks a bit translucent and apply on the cheeks for flushed cheeks.

 - Do spot concealing.
 Just conceal areas you need to cover up.

 - Fill in and add color to your brows.
 Keep it natural.